Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

-Bear in mind, the decision is being made concerning your life and you will have to live with the consequences of your decision so, make sure it's well thought out and it's your decision—not someone else's opinion.
+Bear in mind that the decision is being made concerning your life and you will have to live with the consequences of your decision so, make sure it's well thought out and it's your decision—not someone else's opinion.

 It only takes making one major wrong decision to hit rock bottom.
 From my wrong decision, I suffered for days before I figured out any kind of solution.
-I did not have a lot to eat, but with limited food, I still manage to gain weight.
-I realize it was stress and I was heading into an unhealthy life.
-I concluded it was time for a change to my situation.
+I did not have a lot to eat, but with limited food, I still managed to gain weight.
+I realized it was stress, and I was heading into an unhealthy life.
+I concluded it was time for a change in my situation.

-Hitting rock bottom sometimes brings suffering in public and shame, even online harassing.
+Hitting rock bottom sometimes brings suffering in public and shame, even online harassment.
 It can go as far as crippling a person with devastating anxiety and depression.

-I was devastated and I had no idea what to do, where to start bouncing back, or how to begin getting my life back.
-I felt alone and my family tried to be there for me and they knew I needed help, but they couldn't do it for me and I knew nobody could pull me out of this tragedy, but me.
+I was devastated, and I had no idea what to do, where to start bouncing back, or how to begin getting my life back.
+I felt alone, and my family tried to be there for me.
+They knew I needed help, but they couldn't do it for me, and I knew nobody could pull me out of this tragedy but me.
 I was the only one who could save me.
 I had to rescue myself.

-I didn't change my circumstances until I decide to wake up and stop feeling sorry for myself.
-It did not happen overnight, but once I allowed all the painful membranes to clear that was affecting me, I was able to take back my life.
+I didn't change my circumstances until I decided to wake up and stop feeling sorry for myself.
+It did not happen overnight, but once I allowed all the painful membranes to clear that were affecting me, I was able to take back my life.
 Here are three ways I came back to life after hitting rock bottom.

 - I learned how to deal with my pain and accept failure as part of my development.
-After the deep cut and the hard heartaches and pain I experienced, I was finally able to go out in public without feeling a shame and once I dealt with the pain I endured and accept failure is part of my growth.
-That was the beginning stage of me rebuilding my life.
+After the deep cut and the hard heartaches and pain I experienced, I was finally able to go out in public without feeling shame, and once I dealt with the pain, I endured and accepted failure as part of my growth.
+That was the beginning stage of rebuilding my life.